SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    <- tenEighty and alsoTenEighty refer to the same VideoMode instance.

-Note that “identical to” (represented by three equals signs, or ``===``) does not mean the same thing as “equal to” (represented by two equals signs, or ``==``):
+Note that “identical to” (represented by three equals signs, or ``===``) does not mean the same thing as “equal to” (represented by two equals signs, or ``==``).

-* “Identical to” means that
+“Identical to” means that
 two constants or variables of class type refer to exactly the same class instance.
-* “Equal to” means that
+“Equal to” means that
 two instances are considered “equal” or “equivalent” in value, for some appropriate meaning of “equal”, as defined by the type's designer.

-When you define your own custom structures and classes, it is your responsibility to decide what qualifies as two instances being “equal”.
+When you define your own custom structures and classes, it's your responsibility to decide what qualifies as two instances being “equal”.
 The process of defining your own implementations of the “equal to” and “not equal to” operators is described in :ref:`AdvancedOperators_EquivalenceOperators`.